lightbulb

 Install it

 On macOS, paste the one-liner above into Terminal — the script handles download, install, and Gatekeeper.
 On Windows, grab the .exe installer.
-Either way it's about 20 MB and done in seconds.
+About 20 MB, done in seconds.

 Activate with your email